duanestorey/hifi-amp/docs/log.md

 + February 15, 2025:
     * I changed the resistors on the LM317/337 to 300/2700.
 The current has gone down a bit, but temperature of the board is still 42.9C.
 That's not horrible, but I'll probably toss a little Raspberry Pi heatsink on it and see if it changes.
+    * Worked on the monoblocks.
+Mounted the LM3886 to the heatsinks and started wiring up the power XLR in the main amplifier.
+For some reason the 3.3V line isn't working, so I'll debug in the morning.
+Sometime in the next few days I'll wire up the power to the monoblocks.
 + February 14, 2025:
     * I tried connecting to the INA260 power meter ICs but I was getting inconsisent results.
 After consulting with the datasheet and my schematic, I was pretty sure I was using it correctly.
 I decided that it might be due to using some ICs I got from China, so I redid the board using INA260s purchased from Mouser - low and behold they started working properly.
 So mental note, don't use ICs from Aliexpress. ![Digital/Analog PSU with four INA260 chips](log/2025-02-14-psu.jpeg)